 A differentiated statement that reflects the soul of your company, while solving customer issues is the goal of active messaging.
 Creating this statement often takes weeks or even months, but when done correctly is a compelling, engaging summary of why someone should buy your product and services.

 Have you ever visited a company’s website, read their brochure, and still aren’t sure what they correctly do?
 Keep your messages concise.
 Avoid buzzwords and technical jargon.
 Communicate in a few clear sentences precisely what you do and how you are different.
 This respects the reader’s time and guides them to take the action you want them to make faster.

 … And Finally

-Once you have formulated your messaging, you can create value propositions, positioning statements and messaging pillars.
-We’ll talk about each of these in a some of our other blog posts.
+Once you have formulated your messaging, you can create value propositions, positioning statements, and messaging pillars.
+We’ll talk about each of these in some of our other blog posts.
 We’re also writing about how to create marketing campaigns with focused messaging that are effective in driving demand and can accelerate the growth of your sales pipeline.